Derkula/UCD-OSN/containers/README.md

 Second build, with the UMNDev branch built into the container Using this container allows sourcing environment variables from the container's internal directory.

-This is the ideal container for running simple jobs on the OS Pool
+This is the ideal container for running simple jobs on the OS Pool, currently the newer version are unstable, and not built with ROOT.

 ### cdms3.0.sif
 Third build, with built in environment variables, and rclone installed